The International Criminal Court

 - the Court can only prosecute if states are unwilling or unable genuinely to pursue a specific serious criminal offence (principle of complementarity, Article 17);

-- precondition to the exercise of the Court's jurisdiction is that either the state on whose territory the crime was committed or the state of which the person accused of the crime is a State Party to the Rome Statute or the state has accepted the jurisdiction of the Court;
+- the Court can only exercise its jurisdiction on the precondition that either the state on whose territory the crime was committed or the state of which the person accused of the crime is a national is a State Party to the Rome Statute or the state has accepted the jurisdiction of the Court;

-- the Court may act either on the initiative of a contracting party, following a referral by the United Nations Security Council or on the Prosecutor’s own initiative ("proprio motu");
+- the Court may act either following a referral by a State Pary or the United Nations Security Council or on the Prosecutor’s own initiative (proprio motu);

 - jurisdiction is restricted to four particularly serious crimes which affect the international community as a whole: genocide, crimes against humanity, war crimes and, in future, crimes of aggression.
 The crime of aggression was defined by consensus among the States Parties at the first Review Conference on the Rome Statute held in Kampala in June 2010.
 The conditions for exercising jurisdiction were laid down at the same time.
 This will enter into force from 2017 at the earliest.